The Practice of Impromptu Speeches

 Paul writes to the Corinthians:

 “Everyone who competes in the games goes into strict training…Therefore I do not run like a man running aimlessly; I do not fight like a man beating the air.
-No, I beat my body and make it my slave” (I Cor 9:25-27).
+No, I beat my body and make it my slave” (I Corinthians 9:25-27).

 Take Winston Churchill, for example.
 Although he was known for his eloquent impromptu speeches, his speeches were anything but impromptu!
 What many of us don’t know is that Churchill spoke with a lisp, which gave his critics many opportunities to ridicule him publicly.
 This disability caused him to practice his “impromptu” speeches for hours.